Bogota High School: Athletics

 The boys basketball team won the Group II state championship in 1935 (defeating Cranford High School in the tournament finals), 1944 (vs. Lakewood High School) and 1990 (vs. Haddonfield Memorial High School).
 The team won the 1935 title with a 28–24 win in the playoff finals against Cranford.
 The 1944 team won the Group II title with a 36–34 win against Lakewood in the championship game at the Elizabeth Armory on a shot scored with three seconds left in the game.
 The 1990 team, led by former North Carolina Tar Heel Pat Sullivan, won the NJ Group I state basketball title with a 47–44 win against Haddonfield and won the Bergen County Tournament, defeating non-public power Bergen Catholic High School in the championship game.
 Down by five points in the last minute of regulation in the championship game, the 1993 team tied Ramapo High School to force overtime and went on to win the Bergen County Jamboree by a score of 60–57.

 The boys cross country team won the Group II state championship in 1960.
 The team won the 2006, 2007 and 2008 Bergen County Division D Championship.

-The 1969 baseball team, led by pitcher Rich Graham, won the Bergen County Baseball Tournament defeating Bergenfield High School by a 3–0 score in the finals.
-Graham was recognized by The Record as its Athlete of the Week for his efforts as well as being named the MVP of the tournament.